Family Attorneys in Arizona

 - How the child has adjusted to their current home, school, and community

-- Any records of domestic or any other abuse
+- Any records of domestic violence or any other child abuse

 - The willingness of each parent to ensure the child’s relationship with the other parent is an ongoing one

 For example, if the parents are divorcing, Parent A might try to threaten Parent B by restricting Parent B’s interactions with the child, in exchange for something else (such as ownership of the family’s home).
-The court may consider this threat and give preference to Parent B during custody decisions, because Parent A previously put their own interests before the wellbeing of the child.
+The court may consider this threat and give preference to Parent B during custody decisions because Parent A previously put their interests before the well-being of the child.

 Hildebrand Law, PC: Family Attorneys Arizona Parents Trust

-If your relationship is ending and you need to address the custody and support of your children, contact one of the skilled family attorneys in Arizona from our firm.
+If your relationship is ending and you need to address the custody and support of your kids, contact one of the skilled family attorneys in Arizona from our firm.
 It is important to remember – especially if this has turned into a contentious custody battle – that whatever you say to the other parent could be used against you later on.
-A seasoned Arizona family attorney may represent you in court and during negotiations to ensure that you don’t accidentally make decisions or statements you’ll later regret.
+A seasoned Arizona family attorney may represent you in court, and during negotiations to ensure that you don’t accidentally make decisions or statements, you’ll later regret.

-The attorneys at Hildebrand Law, PC are happy to discuss your case in detail during a complimentary case evaluation.
-To schedule an appointment with one of our experienced family attorneys Arizona has to offer, contact us today at (480) 305-8300 or fill out a contact form from our website.
+The Scottsdale and Phoenix Arizona attorneys at Hildebrand Law, PC are happy to discuss your case in detail during a personalized case evaluation.
+To schedule an appointment with one of our experienced family attorneys Arizona has to offer, contact us today at (480)305-8300 or fill out a contact form from our website.